jrlarsen/GetProgramming/Chapter 05 - Arguments: passing data to functions/chapter5.md

-# Chapter 05 - Passing data to and from functions
+# Chapter 05 - Arguments: passing data to functions

 ### Relying on a variable outside of the function